eleweiz/De-scattering-DNN/README.md

 ## Spine example:

 ![image](https://user-images.githubusercontent.com/47460581/122369422-c1499f80-cf90-11eb-86bd-cbf624ab1008.png)

+**Figure 2**: The Ground truth is 3D mScarlet-I experimental PSTPM stack.
+The input is mScarlet-I experimental TFM images.
+Output is the reconstruction from the proposed method.

 **Data downloading**: Download the data from Zenodo: http://doi.org/10.5281/zenodo.4972170 .
 Put the two folders, i.e., "PSTPM_data" and "Results", under the path *./Spine_Example*.